 Author: Canaan Bridges Consulting Inc.

 The United Nations Sustainable Development Goals (SDGs) specify benchmarks and targets for development within and across nations.
 The SDGs are universally recognized as what the results of progression in economies should be (this includes zero hunger, industrialization and innovation, reduction in income equality between countries and the sustainable use of marine resources).
 As such, the SDGs help frame the “how,” “when,” “where,” and “what” that are central to the many dimensions of development policy choices.
-Developing countries’ economies are heterogeneous: differences in economic, cultural, and political characteristics impact their economies in varied and often dissimilar ways across regions and even within regions.
+Developing countries’ economies are heterogeneous: differences in economic, cultural, and political characteristics impact their economies in varied and often dissimilar ways across regions and even within each country.

 .